StephenCleary/arc-templates/doc/partials.md

     ${ specialValue }

-### Reading multiple results from the partial template
+### Retrieving multiple results from the partial template

 By default, only the default "content" result is injected into the calling template.
 However, a partial template may define other [named blocks](layout.md) which are accessible via the [predefined `partial` identifier](identifiers.md#partial).